wrogcisco/cisco-dnac-activationcheck/README.md

 - Press enter to close the application
 - You will notice two new files in the same folder with the executable
   - Most important is 'dna-/date/-extracted.json'.
 It should be emailed to emearsupport-dnac-activation@cisco.com for valdiation
   - The other one is a 'dna-/date/.json' file detailing the information gathered.
-Its generated localy and can be deleted
+It's generated localy and can be deleted

 **For Mac OS:**
-- Download the dnaactchec_kmac from the Release Tab
+- Download the dnaactcheck_mac from the Release Tab
 - Run the executable: ```./actcheckmac```
   - if the app is not executed, verify if the execute option is set, chmod +x actcheckmac
 - Provide the hostname and credentials